 A gap year doesn’t mean you’re falling behind a semester or two; it means you’ll be better positioned for success when you get to college, with more experience and a new sense of maturity.
 As such, it’s always worth taking part in, even if you cannot get college credit for it.
 However, many gap year programs and colleges do allow you to earn college credits during your experience.
 Even if college credit isn’t an option, you’ll maximize your college experience by developing independence, leadership, focus and grit, giving you a leg up on the other students before you even step foot on campus.

-These categories are the big items you should consider when finding the best high school gap year program for you.
+These details are some big items you should consider when finding the best gap year program for you.
 But, this is just the beginning of your cultural journey.
 When deciding on the best gap year programs, the key is to ask yourself what is the most important to you, and then find the program that best fits those requirements.
-Start by considering a gap year with Global Citizen Year and discover the most beneficial high school gap year program that may just become one of the best years of your life and an experience that you will never forget!
+Start by considering a gap year with Global Citizen Year and discover the most beneficial gap year program that may just become one of the best years of your life and an experience that you will never forget!

 YOU MIGHT ALSO BE WONDERING…

 What should I do in my gap year before college?

 If you are exploring the idea of taking a gap year before college you should first consider what you would like to gain from the experience.
 There are tons of gap year programs out there that will teach you and nurture your development in different ways.
 Entering a gap year program abroad after high school and before college is a good way to:

 - Make a new network of friends

 A gap year program is typically a year-long break between high school and college, where a graduated student takes time off to work, volunteer, and/or travel.
 The best gap year organizations will have specific goals in mind.
 Some common goals or themes for gap year programs include developing leadership skills, volunteering, cultural immersion, or academic development.

 Where should I go for a gap year after high school?